-History of the UPCI Summer Academy
+History of the UPCI International Academy

-With contributions from the UPCI, Bayer Material Sciences, and grateful patient families, The University of Pittsburgh Cancer Institute Summer Academy was instituted in the Summer of 2009 to encourage students’ interest in cancer careers, instill knowledge of cancer biology and clinical care, and develop their research and communication skills.
+With contributions from the UPCI, Bayer Material Sciences, and grateful patient families, The University of Pittsburgh Cancer Institute International Academy was instituted in the Summer of 2009 to encourage students’ interest in cancer careers, instill knowledge of cancer biology and clinical care, and develop their research and communication skills.
 The eight-week program was launched with five students who attended a series of cancer biology lectures presented by a UPCI clinician/researcher, a biology professor, and a University of Pittsburgh medical student.
 The program curriculum also included presentations from clinicians and researchers from across UPCI disciplines focusing on clinical care, career options, and career preparation.
 Students were led on tours of a variety of clinical and research facilities at the UPCI and UPMC Shadyside.
 Daily programming for each student required spending time conducting laboratory research in a UPCI lab with an assigned UPCI faculty mentor and postgraduate student.
 At the conclusion of the program, students gave oral and poster presentations at a culminating seminar/reception at the UPCI.

 In the summer of 2010 we were excited to develop new collaborations with the University of Pittsburgh Health Careers Program and the Jack Kent Cooke Foundation, which provided students with additional opportunities for learning and peer interaction.
 The program was expanded to include ten local students (rising juniors and seniors) and two from the Jack Kent Cooke Foundation.
 Supported in part by a supplement from the National Cancer Institute to our Cancer Center, these students had eight weeks of didactic and experiential learning at the University of Pittsburgh Cancer Institute, including a trip to the NCI in Bethesda, MD.